visit-dav/visit/src/doc/dev_manual/DebuggingTips.rst

 The number of debugging logs can be 1, 2, 3, 4, or 5, with debugging log 5 being the most detailed.
 When VisIt_'s components are told to run with debugging logs turned on, each component writes a set of debugging logs.
 For example, the database server component will write A.mdserver.1.vlog, A.mdserver.2.vlog,...,A.mdserver.5.vlog if you pass ``-debug 5`` on the VisIt_ command line.
-Subsequent runs of VisIt_ will prepend *B* then *C* and so on.
+Subsequent runs of VisIt_ will copy current logs to files with a prepended *B* (instead of *A*), then *C* and so on.
+Most current runs will always begin with *A*.
 If you don't want that behavior, you may add ``-clobber_vlogs`` to VisIt_'s command line arguments.
 The A.mdserver*.vlog and A.engine*.vlog files are useful when debugging a database reader plug-in.
 The A.viewer*.vlog and A.engine*.vlog files are usefule when debugging a plot plugin.

 The debugging logs will contain information written to them by the debugging statements in VisIt_'s source code.
 If you want to add debugging statements to your AVT code then you can use the *debug1*, *debug2*, *debug3*, *debug4*, or *debug5* streams as shown in the following code listing.